-The current terms of our two revolving credit facilities with syndicates of banks restrict our ability to (1) make cash acquisitions or investments in excess of \$100 million annually, (2) declare or pay dividends or repurchase shares of common stock in excess of \$25 million annually and (3) make capital expenditures in excess of \$175 million annually.
+The current terms of our two revolving credit facilities with syndicates of banks restrict our ability to (1) make cash acquisitions or investments in excess of \$100 million annually, provided that amounts unused in any year may be rolled over to following years, but may not exceed \$250 million annually, (2) declare or pay dividends on our common stock or preferred stock or repurchase shares of common stock in excess of \$95 million annually (of which \$45 million may be used for dividend payments on our convertible preferred stock and \$50 million may be used for repurchases of common stock and dividend payments on our common stock or preferred stock) and (3) make capital expenditures in excess of \$225 million annually, provided that amounts unused in any year up to \$50 million may be rolled over to the next year.
 They also limit the ability of our domestic subsidiaries to incur additional debt.
-Our future earnings performance will determine the permitted levels of share buybacks and dividend payments (currently the permitted level of dividend payments and share buybacks is \$25 million annually).
-All limitations on dividend payments and share buybacks expire when earnings before interest, taxes, depreciation and amortization (EBITDA), as defined in the credit facilities, exceed \$1.3 billion for four consecutive quarters.
-No dividend was paid in the first nine months of 2003.
+No dividend on our common stock was paid during 2003 or during the first nine months of 2004.
 Our future dividend policy will be determined on a quarter-by-quarter basis, will depend on earnings, financial condition, capital requirements and other factors and will be subject to the restrictions under the amended revolving credit facilities.